 - Magnesium: Magnesium contributes to a reduction of tiredness and fatigue, normal energy-yielding metabolism, normal muscle function and normal protein synthesis.
 It can be found in foods such as dark leafy greens, nuts, seeds, fish, beans, whole grains, avocados and bananas.

-- Konjac Fiber Glucomannan: Konjac fiber is a starch from the root of the konjac plant, which grows in China and Japan.
+- Konjac Fiber Glucomannan: Konjac fibre is a starch from the root of the konjac plant, which grows in China and Japan.
 The popular name for the root in Japan is devil's tongue or konnyaku, and it is prepared there into foods that look like squares or strips of stiff gelatin, with a rubbery texture.
-A form of soluble fiber derived from the konjac root, glucomannan contributes to weight loss in the context of an energy-restricted diet.
-It has almost no calories, is naturally high in fiber, absorbs water in the stomach and, in contact with water, expands and can absorb up to 50 times its weight.
+A form of soluble fibre derived from the konjac root, glucomannan contributes to weight loss in the context of an energy-restricted diet.
+It has almost no calories, is naturally high in fibre, absorbs water in the stomach and, in contact with water, expands and can absorb up to 50 times its weight.

 - Choline: Choline is a water-soluble nutrient that is usually grouped within the B-complex vitamins.
-Humans cannot produce choline, and therefore must source it through their diet.
+Humans cannot produce choline and therefore must source it through their diet.
 It contributes to normal lipid metabolism - lipids are fat-like substances found in your blood and body tissues.
 Choline can be found in foods such as liver, eggs, cauliflower, mushrooms, dark leafy greens, shellfish, asparagus, brussels sprouts, bok choy and fish.

 - Vitamin B6: Vitamin B6 contributes to the regulation of hormonal activity, normal energy-yielding metabolism, normal protein and glycogen metabolism and the reduction of tiredness and fatigue - all very useful in the context of weight loss!
 Foods rich in this vitamin include pork, poultry, fish, wholegrain cereals (such as oatmeal, wheatgerm and brown rice), eggs and soya beans.